allen930808/Web_Server_in_Pure_C/README.md

 # Project: Web_Server_in_Pure_C

 ## Introduction
-I want to work on a coding project during summer vacation.
-After researching some C project recommendations, I came across a YouTube video titled, "I made a web server in C like a true sigma."
+I just wanna do a coding project during summer vacation.
+After going through some C project recommendations, there was a YouTube video titled, "I made a web server in C like a true sigma."
 I found it intriguing and impressive, so I decided to build a web server in C on my own.
 This project will also allow me to learn more about internet technologies.

 ## Progress Log